mirolx/mirolx/README.md

 # Hi there, I'm Erin (Seungyun) Lee 👋

-I'm a Software Engineering student at Yonsei University (Mirae Campus), South Korea — with a creative twist.
+I'm a Software Majoring student at Yonsei University (Mirae Campus), South Korea — with a creative twist.

 I build things at the intersection of **technology and aesthetics**: